This article has been updated for 2020.

 Further security measures

 Having a secure password is a good start, but you can take it further than this.
-Where possible, use Two Factor Authentication (TFA).
+Where possible, use Multi Factor Authentication (MFA).
 This means that not only do you need to use a password, but you also need verification from a secondary system.
-This could be a code via an SMS message, an App on your phone like the Google Authenticator or a physical token generator like the RSA SecurID.
+This could be a code via an SMS message, an App on your phone like the Google Authenticator or a physical key such as the YubiKey.

 Having two-factor authentication in place ensures that even if your password has been compromised, you’re still protected through this secondary authentication method.
 Even if a hacker was able to get a copy of your password, they need the secondary authentication to be able to proceed.
 There’s no easy way for them to bypass this, which is what makes the two-factor system much more secure.